-Lately I have taken to baking more often, mostly as a result of having eaten so much delicious food in New York, only to come back to Thunder Bay to find that there’s no where you can get a good chocolate covered strawberry (or crepe, or macaron, etc…)
+Lately I have taken to baking more often, mostly because I ate so much delicious food in New York, only to come back to Thunder Bay to find that there’s no where you can get a good chocolate covered strawberry (or crepe, or macaron, etc…) Update: you can now find good crepes AND macarons in Tbay!!!
+Yes!!
+Still no chocolate covered strawberries though – lucky they’re so easy!

 First, boil water in a saucepan.
-If you have a double boiler, you can use that to put the chocolate in, if not use a non-plastic (basically just non-melting) bowl that can sit comfortably on top of the saucepan.
+If you have a double boiler, you can use that to put the chocolate in, if not use a non-plastic (or just non-melting) bowl that can sit comfortably on top of the saucepan.
 Be careful that the boiling water doesn’t come in contact with the double boiler/bowl.
 Put the chocolate into the double boiler once the water is boiling and the steam will warm the bowl and melt the chocolate.
-Keep stirring the chocolate as it melts, it won’t take long and you don’t want it to burn!
-Once you have the right amount of chocolate sauce you can remove the bowl and use it to dip the strawberries into!
-To dip the strawberries I simply make sure they’re washed and fully dried, then I hold them by the leafy area, dip them into the chocolate and roll it around a bit until the entire bottom is covered.
+Keep stirring the chocolate as it melts – it won’t take long and you don’t want it to burn!
+Once you have the right amount of chocolate sauce you can remove the bowl and use it to dip the strawberries into.
+To dip the strawberries I just make sure they’re washed and fully dried (you don’t want to get any water into the chocolate mix, it makes it grainy and gross), then I hold them by the leafy area, dip them into the chocolate and roll it around a bit until the entire bottom is covered.
 Once they’re dipped, place them onto a plate and let them cool off/dry, if you want this done quickly just make room for them in the refrigerator.
 Once they’re dry you can peel them off the plate (if they’re not dry they’ll stick) and they’re ready to eat. 🙂

 Some things to remember: